0xMilord/renderiq/SEO_IMPLEMENTATION.md

 # SEO Implementation Guide

 ## Overview
-This document outlines the comprehensive SEO implementation for AecoSec, an AI architectural visualization platform.
+This document outlines the comprehensive SEO implementation for arqihive, an AI architectural visualization platform.

 ## 🎯 SEO Strategy